plone/five.intid/five/intid/README.txt

     False

-Note: I'm not sure whether the real problem here is in five.intid or in FSPythonScript.
-FSPythonScript implements IPersistent so it seems like instances should be addable to connections without error so it can be argued that the error is in FSPythonScript.
-On the other hand, FSPythonScript instances were probably only ever intended to be used in DirectoryViews in CMF skins.
+Note: I'm not sure whether the real problem here is in five.intid or in FSObject.
+FSObject implements IPersistent so it seems like instances should be addable to connections without error so it can be argued that the error is in FSObject.
+On the other hand, FSObject instances were probably only ever intended to be used in DirectoryViews in CMF skins.
 As such it could also be argued that five.intid is behaving improperly by aggressively trying handle events for all objects implementing IPersistent.